Skip to main content

 How much does a building permit cost in San Antonio?

-A typical bathroom remodel costs three hundred twenty seven dollars in total permit fees.
-The building portion is two hundred ten dollars.
-Use the calculator on this page for your exact project type.
+A bathroom remodel costs three hundred twenty seven dollars in total permit fees in San Antonio.
+That covers building plumbing and electrical.
+Use the calculator on this page for your exact numbers.

 Do I need a permit to replace a water heater in San Antonio?